Digital Age PBL for All Learners, Online or In Person

-In small groups (either face-to-face or virtual) - each group is given a different PBL project summary.
-They are also given information on a card (ISTE Standard for Students, Essential Design Element of Gold Standard PBL, and type of learning environment) and are to select one technology tool to rework the activity to meet the ISTE standard, essential element, and learning environment.
-They will exchange cards between groups, and have an opportunity to do this activity another time.
-They will document their work in Google slides which will be pre-populated with a template.
-Note that this activity can easily be done in a face-to-face conference or a virtual conference setting.
+In small groups (either face-to-face or virtual) - each group chooses different project summary and curated resources to support their decisions about fine-tuning projects.
+They are also given information (ISTE Standard for Students, Essential Design Element of Gold Standard PBL, and type of learning environment) and are to select one technology tool to rework the activity to refine the driving question and address the ISTE standard, essential element, and learning environment.
+They will use Padlet to document their decisions and justification, and have an opportunity to do this activity another time with a different group.

-Cards (Each card includes an element from each of the following categories):
+Cards (Each card includes a driving question and an element from each of the following categories):

 - ISTE Standard for Students: Empowered Learner, Digital Citizen, Knowledge Constructor, Innovative Designer, Computational Thinker, Creative Communicator, Global Collaborator

 - Essential Element: Sustained Inquiry, Authenticity, Student Voice & Choice, Reflection, Critique & Revision, Public Product, Challenging Problem or Question

 Choose technology and explain how it would be used and why

 Tool examples (but participants can suggest others): Padlet, Flipgrid, Google Jamboard, PollEverywhere, Google Forms, Mentimeter, Google Expeditions, TED Talks, Newsela, Trello, WriteAbout, Google Docs, Periscope, Kahoot!, Quizlet, Kaizena